wso2/docs-choreo-dev/en/pe-docs/docs/user-management/groups-and-roles/control-access-in-the-choreo-console.md

 |`Project-Environment Scoped`|Project|Environment|

 !!! warning "Important"
-    Avoid assigning multiple roles to a single group across different projects or mapping levels (organization and project).
-Such assignments can grant users unintended permission to some projects, allowing them to perform tasks they shouldn't have access to.
-Therefore, it is recommended to assign only one role to a group across projects or mapping levels to ensure proper access control.
+    Avoid assigning multiple roles to the same group across different projects or mapping levels (organization and project).
+Doing so can give users unintended permissions in some projects, allowing access to tasks they shouldn’t perform.
+To ensure proper access control, assign only one role to a group across projects or mapping levels.

 ### Extent of Access granted through different Role to Group assignment types